readmorais/kratos/README.md

 🚀 **Ready to revolutionize your Kubernetes operations with KRATOS!**

-Start by setting up your environment, launching the dashboard, and asking your first question: *"What's the health of my cluster?"*
+Start by setting up your environment, launching the dashboard, and asking your first question: *"List all available clusters"* or *"What's the health of my production cluster?"*